 A clear sign of an inefficient QA process is when the same software bugs appear repeatedly during later testing phases.
 Even after being fixed and verified, these defects stubbornly reappear.
 It will waste testing time and delay releases.

 This issue often originates from a lack of clear tracking of test case changes and how they relate to bug fixes.
 Without a system to follow the changes in test cases and connect them directly to fixed bugs, the information about the fix can be lost.
-Changes to the code are the process of fixing the original problem.
-This might unintentionally bring back the same or similar issues without the testing team knowing through their existing tests.

 A major problem in the QA process is when test cases don't properly match the software product requirements.
 This gap means that important features might not be fully tested and it will increase the risk of releasing software with many problems.